compulim/experiment-accessibility-quirks/README.md

 ## Live region with `aria-labelledby`

-(Not confirmed, need repro)

 Tested on iOS Safari + VoiceOver and Chrome + NVDA.

+### Findings

-In a live region, Safari will read the added element without looking at `aria-labelledby`.
+In a live region, iOS VoiceOver and NVDA will read the added element without looking at `aria-labelledby`.

 Say, the following element is added to the live region: